Kareena Kapoor Khan: Marriage, continued success and motherhood (2012–2017)

-Veere Di Wedding and beyond (2018–present)
+Comedies and professional expansion (2018–present)

-Following the birth of her first child, Kapoor was persuaded by her husband to return to acting.
+Following the birth of her first child, Kapoor Khan was persuaded by her husband to return to acting.
 She was keen to work on a project that would accommodate her parental commitments and found it in Shashanka Ghosh's female buddy film, Veere Di Wedding (2018).
-Initially approached for the project in 2016, the makers rewrote Kapoor's role to accommodate her pregnancy, but the lack of maternity insurance in India led filming to begin after she gave birth.
+Initially approached for the project in 2016, the makers rewrote Kapoor Khan's role to accommodate her pregnancy, but the lack of maternity insurance in India led filming to begin after she gave birth.
 She liked the idea of telling a story of friendship and love from a female perspective, which she believed was rare in Hindi film, and was pleased to work with three other leading ladies.
-Anna M. M. Vetticad praised the film for portraying women with "agency, flaws, humanity and, above all, a sense of humour", and took note of Kapoor's restrained performance.
+Anna M. M. Vetticad praised the film for portraying women with "agency, flaws, humanity and, above all, a sense of humour", and took note of Kapoor Khan's restrained performance.
 With a worldwide gross of over ₹1.38 billion, Veere Di Wedding emerged as one of the highest-grossing female-led Hindi films.

-Kapoor reteamed with Akshay Kumar in Good Newwz (2019), a comedy about two couples' tryst with in vitro fertilisation.
-Mint's Udita Jhunjunwala wrote that it is "hard to keep your eyes off Kapoor".
+Kapoor Khan reteamed with Akshay Kumar in Good Newwz (2019), a comedy about two couples' tryst with in vitro fertilisation.
+Mint's Udita Jhunjunwala wrote that it is "hard to keep your eyes off Kapoor Khan".
 She received Best Actress nominations at Filmfare, IIFA and Zee Cine Awards, and the film earned over ₹3 billion to emerge as the fifth highest-grossing Hindi film of the year.
 She next took a supporting role in Angrezi Medium (2020), a spiritual sequel to Hindi Medium.
 According to her, it was a deliberate attempt to move away from her comfort zone; she filmed her role in 10 days while she was accompanying her husband on his film shoot in London.
 The feature released in India amid the COVID-19 pandemic and its commercial performance was affected due to the closing of the cinemas.
-Nandini Ramnath of Scroll.in commended her "ability to glitter in a handful of moments", but Vinayak Chakravorty for Outlook thought the portions involving Kapoor were inessential to the story.
+Nandini Ramnath of Scroll.in commended her "ability to glitter in a handful of moments", but Vinayak Chakravorty for Outlook thought the portions involving Kapoor Khan were inessential to the story.